 An educated community is a safe community

 Resident mitigation: Homeowners and business owners can be allies in wildfire risk reduction.
-Municipalities should use every opportunity to inform and train constituents and property owners of best practices to mitigate all forms of fire hazard.
-Outreach programs should encourage property owners to take steps to take physical mitigation steps, from regularly clearing gutters, to intentionally creating defensible spaces - fire-resistant landscape buffers around their building.
-Combustible material such as firewood piles and trash bins should be covered with wire mesh to reduce fire risk
+Municipalities should use every opportunity to inform and train constituents and property owners on best practices to mitigate all forms of fire hazards.
+Outreach programs should encourage property owners to take steps to take physical mitigation steps, from regularly clearing gutters, to intentionally creating defensible spaces - fire-resistant landscape buffers around their buildings.
+Combustible materials such as firewood piles and trash bins should be covered with wire mesh to reduce fire risk

 Community engagement: The local government needs to have a game plan in place, but so should your constituents.
-So community members can mitigate their risk prior to disaster, and can recover efficiently should one strike.
+So community members can mitigate their risk before disaster, and can recover efficiently should one strike.
 Offer regular training and resources on how to prepare and respond to a wildfire

 Additional community tools can be found at wildfirerisk.org